There are several best books recommended to every Indian investor including NRIs (Non-Resident Indians) including Mariners.

 Successful investing is all about restraining and channelizing these emotions and understanding behavioural finance, not market sentiments, crowd behaviour or company performances.

-At a time when market upheavals are eroding investors’ confidence, dooming life’s earnings and corporate fortunes, and shipping up mass hysteria-Value Investing and Behavioral Finance comes as an antidote to investor anxiety and a guide to sane and safe investment decisions.
+At a time when market upheavals are eroding investors’ confidence, dooming life’s earnings and corporate fortunes, and shipping up mass hysteria-Value Investing and Behavioral Finance come as an antidote to investor anxiety and a guide to sane and safe investment decisions.

 Using investing trends in Indian capital markets over the last three decades shows how collective behavioural biases affect investment decisions, returns and market vagaries.